Congratulations to Kamwo Meridian Herbs on your 50th anniversary and thank you for inviting

-WKFFC coaches and family had a great time today at dinner with 70's Kung Fu movie legend Angela Mao Ying!
-Known as "Lady Kung Fu" and "Lady Whirlwind", , Angela was promoted in cinema as the female Bruce Lee.
-As a trailblazer for female action stars, she starred in more than 30 films including classics such as Lady Kung Fu, Sting of the Dragon
+WKFFC Coach Allen with Mom (Sally) and Dad (Stephen) had a great time today at dinner with 70's Kung Fu movie legend Angela Mao Ying!
+Known as "Lady Kung Fu" and "Lady Whirlwind", Angela is highly regarded in cinema as the female Bruce Lee.
+As a trailblazer for female action stars, she starred in more than 30 films including classics such as Lady Kung Fu and Sting of the Dragon.
+Angela and Sally reminisced about their movie industry days and close friends.

 In 2011, Coach Allen organized and hosted the New York City visit by the China World Champion Wushu Team, officials of the Chinese Wushu Association and International Wushu Federation, and international action star Jet Li.
 The delegation's visit to New York City was to celebrate the 40th anniversary of China’s membership in the United Nations and included a Wushu performance in the UN General Assembly, an award ceremony with New York City officials emphasizing martial arts for health and fitness, and a visit to the New York Stock Exchange highlighted by Jet Li’s Closing Bell ceremony which focused worldwide media attention on Wushu’s efforts to become an Olympic sport.